Entertainment Software Association: Activities

 In addition to overseeing the ESRB, the ESA organized the Electronic Entertainment Expo (E3).
 After the IDSA's formation, the video game industry became concerned over the treatment they had received at recent Consumer Electronic Shows and were seeking another trade show venue.
-The IDSA partnered with International Data Group (IDG) to organize the first E3, held in May 1995 in Los Angeles.
+The IDSA partnered with International Data Group (IDG) to organize the first E3, held in May 1995 at the Los Angeles Convention Center in Los Angeles.
 The first E3 proved more successful than originally expected, and the IDSA negotiated with the IDG to take ownership of E3 and its intellectual property, with the IDG serving to help handle execution of the event.
-In a 1997 interview, IDSA president Doug Lowenstein said E3 is also the primary source of income for the IDSA.
+In a 1997 interview, IDSA president Doug Lowenstein said E3 was also the primary source of income for the IDSA.
 In 2016, revenues from running E3 accounted for about 48% of the organization's annual budget, with another 37% coming from membership dues.
 Some member companies criticized the ESA for its split focus between producing E3 and acting as a legislative advocacy group, with neither focus receiving adequate attention.
 Following the high profile withdrawals of companies like Sony and Electronic Arts from attending E3, the direction of E3 was called into question, with some members advocating for the business of running E3 to be split out into a separate company.
-The ESA ultimately discontinued E3 in December 2023.
+The ESA ultimately discontinued E3 permanently in December 2023.

 The ESA leads in confronting legislation that would be harmful to the video game industry, particularly related to video game rating controversies under the ESRB, and encouraging legislation that would be beneficial to the industry.
 Of note, the ESA was one plaintiff in Brown v.
 Entertainment Merchants Association, a Supreme Court case that judged that video games were protected works under the First Amendment in 2012, and helped get entertainment software included in the Information Technology Agreement of 1996.